Markets with Heterogeneous Agents: Dynamics and Survival of Bayesian vs. No-Regret Learners: Model and Preliminaries

 \section{Model and Preliminaries}

 We use the market structure as in \cite{blumeeasley1992} in our analysis of wealth and price dynamics.
-At each time in discrete steps indexed by $t$, a state is realized.
+At each time in discrete steps indexed by $t=1,2,\dots$, after portfolios are chosen, a state $s_t$ is realized.
 There is a finite number of states $s\in \{1, \dots, S\}$ distributed i.i.d. with probability $q=(q_1, \dots, q_S)$ where $q_s \geq \Delta > 0$ for all $s$.
+There are $K$ assets with state contingent payoffs described by a $K \times S$ matrix of asset payoffs $A$.
+We assume that the asset structure is {\bf complete}; that is, $A$ has rank $S$.
+So there must be at least $S$ assets, and if there are more than $S$ assets, then $K-S$ of them are redundant.
+Thus, we restrict attention to $K=S$ assets.

-At each time, there is a complete set of assets.
-Assets are also indexed by $s$ with one unit of asset $s$ purchased at time $t$ paying one unit of wealth at time $t+1$ if state $s$ occurs at time $t+1$ and $0$ otherwise.
-These assets, known as Arrow securities, are more general than they may seem; any asset structure that permits arbitrary reallocation of wealth across states can be written as a simple transformation of Arrow securities.
+It is convenient to analyze wealth dynamics using an equivalent set of assets known as Arrow securities.
+These assets are indexed by states: one unit of asset $s$ purchased at time $t$ pays one unit of wealth if $s_t=s$ and zero otherwise.
+Any complete asset structure can be represented by a simple transformation of Arrow securities.
 This asset market model, originally introduced by \cite{Arrow}, is the standard general equilibrium model of an economy with a complete set of assets, see \cite{MWG} Chapter 19.
-Asset prices at time $t$ are represented by $p_t=(p_{1t},\dots, p_{St})$.
+We use Arrow securities only as a modeling convenience.
+Agents may invest in the actual assets in an economy with an arbitrary, but complete, asset market.
+We discuss this equivalence in Appendix \ref{sec:appendix-Arrow-securities}.

 There are $N$ agents indexed by $n=1, \dots, N$.
-The wealth of agent $n$ at time $t$ is $w^n_t$.
+The wealth of agent $n$ after time $t$ is $w^n_t$.
 Agents begin with initial wealths $w^n_0>0$ for agent $n$.
 These initial wealths are normalized to sum to one.\footnote{This normalization is done only for convenience.
 We analyze relative wealths.
 The actual size of the economy (the aggregate wealth) does not play a role in relative wealth dynamics and may follow an arbitrary stochastic process, as long as it is bounded away from zero and bounded from above.} Let $\alpha^n_{st}$ be the fraction of agent $n$'s wealth invested in asset $s$ at time $t$.
-Thus, if state $s$ occurs at time $t+1$, agent $n$ will have time $t+1$ wealth, $w^n_{t+1} = \frac{\alpha^n_{st}w^n_t}{p_{st}}$.

 In a market equilibrium, the price of asset $s$ must be such that the aggregate demand for asset $s$ equals the aggregate supply of one.
 So the price is given by

 Note that asset prices sum to one as the aggregate wealth is one.